Chapter 5 Modeling Claim Severity

 5.1.3 Coinsurance and Inflation

 As we have seen in Section 5.1.1, the amount of loss retained by the policyholder can be losses up to the deductible \(d\).
 The retained loss can also be a percentage of the claim.
 The percentage \(\alpha\), often referred to as the coinsurance factor, is the percentage of claim the insurance company is required to cover.
 If the policy is subject to an ordinary deductible and policy limit, coinsurance refers to the percentage of claim the insurer is required to cover, after imposing the ordinary deductible and policy limit.
-The payment per loss variable, \(Y^{L}\), is defined as \[ Y^{L} = \left\{ \begin{matrix} 0 & X \leq d, \\ \alpha\left( X - d \right) & d < X \leq u, \\ \alpha\left( u - d \right) & X > u. \\ \end{matrix} \right.\ \] The maximum amount paid by the insurer in this case is \(\alpha\left( u - d \right)\), while \(u\) is the maximum covered loss.
+The payment per loss variable, \(Y^{L}\), is defined as \[ Y^{L} = \left\{ \begin{matrix} 0 & X \le d, \\ \alpha\left( X - d \right) & d < X \le u, \\ \alpha\left( u - d \right) & X > u. \\ \end{matrix} \right. \] The maximum amount paid by the insurer in this case is \(\alpha\left( u - d \right)\), while \(u\) is the maximum covered loss.

 We have seen in Section 5.1.2 that when a loss is subject to both a deductible \(d\) and a limit \(u\) the per-loss variable \(Y^L\) can be expressed as \(Y^L=\left(X\land u\right)-\left(X\land d\right)\).
 With coinsurance, this becomes \(Y^L\) can be expressed as \(Y^L=\alpha\left[(X\land u)-(X\land d)\right]\).